pungawsakacugnan/orocms-admin/README.md

 $ php artisan admin:install
 ```

+I'd recommend using the latter ;)

 ## Assets
 The admin package comes with existing gulpfile.js, bower and node module config files.
 To ensure you will be able to compile the assets needed to run the admin package, you need to install the required node modules and bower components.
+You can skip the bower and node module install if you these folders (i sometimes symlinked these from somewhere) already.

 Install bower components with:
 ```